cwchilvers/UCI-TCBC-02/README.md

 5. [Contact Information](#contact-information)

 ## Description
-This is a portfolio of my past work.
-It includes my name, a photo of myself, and links to sections about me, my work, and how to contact me.
-Clicking these links takes the user to the corresponding section.
-In the section with my work, the user can click on an individual work and be taken its online location for viewing.
-This website is responsive and adapts to different screens resolutions and devices.
+This portfolio showcases my previous work.
+It features my name, a photo, and direct links to sections detailing information about me, my projects, and how to get in touch.
+Each link seamlessly navigates users to their intended section.
+Within the project section, users can easily access individual works and view them online.
+The website is responsive, ensuring optimal display across various screen sizes and devices.

 ## Usage
 Clone the repository locally and open the `index.html` file in your browser.